developer-portal/content/tech/languages/python/pipenv.md

 Once it is done, you can use `pipenv` to create, manage and remove Python environments with different Python versions.

-Let's see what all opetions `pipenv` provides.
+Let's see what all operations `pipenv` provides.

 ## Usage